JagadeeshR14/MobileAnti-theftSystem/README.md

 ## SOFTWARE REQUIRED :

 1. Android Studio - Integrated Development Environment (IDE) for Android app development.
+2. Java/Kotlin Programming Language - For coding the Android application.
-2. Google Maps API - For integrating location tracking functionalities.
+3. Google Maps API - For integrating location tracking functionalities.
-3. Classification and Clustering Tools - scikit-learn library in Python and K-means clustering algorithm from scikit-learn.
+4. Classification and Clustering Tools - scikit-learn library in Python and K-means clustering algorithm from scikit-learn.
-4. Version Control - Git for managing source code.
+5. Version Control - Git for managing source code.
-5. External Libraries: Third-party libraries for sensor data processing and image/video capture.
+6. External Libraries: Third-party libraries for sensor data processing and image/video capture.
-6. Documentation Tools: Markdown for project documentation.
+7. Documentation Tools: Markdown for project documentation.

 ## SYSTEM DESIGN :

 ![diagram-export-10-05-2024-00_26_49 copy](https://github.com/JagadeeshR14/MobileAnti-theftSystem/assets/139132404/ed988464-7480-4277-a9a1-ca48eb1b6bc0)

 There are the other Diagrams like Architecture and more.
-Click [here](SRPUID.pdf) to explore.
+Click [here](Diagram) to explore.

 ## IMPLEMENTATION STEPS :